Zero Trust and VPNs: NOT Mutually Exclusive

 Contrary to what we often see in the news, breaches are not just the result of cybercriminals hacking into a network.
 Many breaches start on the inside, which is why it is so important for organizations to never trust and always verify.
 One of the best ways to provide this type of zero trust protection is by configuring your VPN to provide access control.

-With OpenVPN Access Server, you can allow LDAP Active Directory authentication: from there you can apply specific settings to your Access Server users to determine who can log on, and what network services they have access to.
+With Access Server, you can allow LDAP Active Directory authentication: from there you can apply specific settings to your Access Server users to determine who can log on, and what network services they have access to.
 By configuring Access Server in this way, you are heading in the right direction towards “never trust, always verify.”

-A great example of using OpenVPN Access Server for zero trust comes from an HVAC company.
+A great example of using Access Server for zero trust comes from an HVAC company.
 This company operates three large, independent divisions in the United States.
 They provide customers with a single, integrated solution for HVAC equipment, building automation, and system balancing needs.

 It is essential that the company be able to verify every person accessing the network.
 Leaders need to ensure that team members have secure access to essential resources, while still preventing unauthorized entities from accessing sensitive data.

-The company utilizes OpenVPN Access Server for the ability to implement the access control they need, using LDAP to access Active Directory.
-They set up an integration between OpenVPN Access Server and their Active Directory service, and now their server is configured so that team members only had access to the resources they need to get their jobs done.
+The company utilizes Access Server for the ability to implement the access control they need, using LDAP to access Active Directory.
+They set up an integration between Access Server and their Active Directory service, and now their server is configured so that team members only had access to the resources they need to get their jobs done.

 The switch has had a dramatic impact on the employees and outside technical staff, allowing them to easily access the information they need to serve their customers — while providing the company with ways to ensure that only authorized users have access to the various resources.